DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/cross-tab-settings.md

 1. Select a cell you want to sort and expand the **Sort By Summary Info** property in the [Property Grid](../../report-designer-tools/ui-panels/property-grid.md).
 1. Set the **Field Name** property to the name of an assigned data source's field.
 You can also define a field that is not currently displayed in the Cross Tab.
-1. **Summary Type** property to specify which summary function to calculate.
+1. Use the **Summary Type** property to specify which summary function to calculate.
 The summary type can differ from the summary type currently used in the Cross Tab.
 1. Use the **Sort Order** property to define the sort order.

     ![](../../../../../images/eurd-win-cross-tab-sort-by-summary-info.png)